jdkendall/budget-buddy/docs/Authentication.md

 JWT is a compact, URL-safe token format used for securely transmitting information between parties.
 In the context of Firebase, after a user logs in, Firebase Auth provides a JWT, known as an ID token, to identify them.

 (This ID token is separate and distinct from the _access token_, which is another form of authentication with OAuth2 that allows access to resources on the providing servers such as Google - used for looking up profile data, for example.
-Generally, both are retrieved and available at the same time.)
+Generally, both are retrieved and available through the same mechanisms, though there is an extra step for generating the access token which requires a secure connection through the backend server using the Firebase app's web client ID & secret.)

 ### Structure: